Top U.S. and Chinese advisers meet in Zurich amid strained relations - ExBulletin

 The White House said last week it had no position on the Uyghur forced labor prevention law, which was passed by the US Senate in July.

-U.S. Senator Marco Rubio, Florida Republican and godfather of legislation, wrote in the Washington Times on Wednesday that the Biden administration is choosing to ignore the Chinese Communist Party’s blatant human rights violations to strike a climate deal.
+U.S. Senator Marco Rubio, Florida Republican and sponsor of legislation, wrote in the Washington Examiner Wednesday that the Biden administration is choosing to ignore the Chinese Communist Party’s blatant human rights violations to strike a deal on the weather.

 The United States also signaled this week that it currently plans to stick to the tariffs imposed on China under the Trump administration.